fshowalter/franksmovielog.com-v1/content/reviews/0148-the-utah-kid-1930.md

 venue_notes: 2012 | Alpha Video
 ---

-Lease plays the titular Kid, an outlaw who falls for Sebastian, a woman kidnapped by his outlaw gang.
-Santschi plays Lease's outlaw rival.

-I expected a B-grade oater but found it quite passable.
-The leads proved competent, and the photography and stunts above-average.
-Cringe-worthy dialog litters the clunky script, but the obligatory barroom brawl's visceral and kinetic choreography stood out, as did the blood from Lease's bullet wound.
-Karloff has a forgettable role as Santschi's henchman.
+I watched _The Utah Kid_ because it features an early performance from Boris Karloff.
+As a solid B-oater with competent leads and above-average photography and stunts, it surprised me.
+Cringe-worthy dialog may litter the clunky script, which has the titular outlaw Kid fall for a woman kidnapped by his outlaw gang, but the barroom brawl's choreography proved a standout, as did the Kid's bloody bullet wound.
+For his part, Karloff proves forgettable as an evil henchman.